Perfectly Secure Message Transmission against Rational Adversaries

 \section{SMT against Malicious and Rational Adversaries}

 In the previous sections, we have discussed SMT against rational adversaries.
 We have assumed that all the adversaries behave rationally.
-The assumption may be strong in the sense that all of them can be characterized by the utility function we defined.
-In this section, we discuss more realistic situations in which some adversary may not behave rationally, but maliciously.
+The assumption may be strong because all of them can be characterized by the utility function we defined.
+This section discusses more realistic situations where adversaries may not behave rationally but maliciously.